Consulting, Finance, Operations and Entrepreneurship

 -

-View Event Details for How to Build Your Network workshop -
+View Event Details for How to Search For an Internship or Job -

 Interviewing takes practice and interviews do not need to be perfect.
 It's normal to say 'um' occasionally, to be surprised by unexpected questions, or to ask for clarification to ensure you understand a question correctly.
 These scenarios are perfectly okay because we're all human.